Hiking in Crete

 In winter the conditions are much different and there are areas where mountaineering experience is necessary.

-Except mountain paths there are also many paths by the coast, as well as many gorges.
-A few of them are well-known, like Samaria Gorge or Rouvas Gorge while there are many unknown and really difficult to cross demanding special skills e.g. the gorge of Ha (close to Monastiraki in Thrypti Plateau ); so far it has been crossed by 10 people only.
+Except mountain paths there are also many paths by the coast, as well as many gorges in Crete.
+A few of them are well-known, like Samaria Gorge or Rouvas Gorge while there are many unknown and really difficult to cross demanding special skills e.g. the gorge of Ha (close to Monastiraki in Thrypti Plateau).

 There are also many caves; 3.500 are estimated to be in Crete.
 Many of them are still unexplored.
 Famous caves are Idaion Antro and Diktaion Antro, which is considered to be the birthplace of Dias (Zeus).